Pinterest Hidden Image

 Do you leave the novel feeling sympathy for any of the characters?

-What is the lesson or lessons to be learned from Little Fires Everywhere?
+What are the lessons or lessons to be learned from Little Fires Everywhere?

 Do you think the characters will leave these events as changed people for the better?